theatre-js/theatre-docs/docs/in-depth/README.md

 ## Prop types

-Each Object has one or more props (just like a React component).
+Each object has one or more props (just like a React component).
 Once you define your props, you can start tweaking them in the studio.

 Read more about props the [getting started guide](/getting-started/#create-an-object) or see how to use them in the [video tutorial](https://youtu.be/icR9EIS1q34?t=1942).